lindgrenj6/lindgrenj6/README.md

 ## Languages
 Daily:
+- Go
 - Ruby and Rails :gem:

+Really like:
-- Go
+- Elixir

-Learning:
-- Elixir (anxiously waiting to find a use-case for this at work!)
+Do not like:
-- Erlang
+- Python :P

 Past:
 - Java